-Whilst the charity does incur some expenditure in respect of fundraising activities, these are considered to be on a very small scale and do not form part of the charity's principal activities.
-The charity neither participates in publicly marketed fundraising events nor in the active soliciting of donations from members of the general public.
+Whilst the charity does incur some expenditure in respect of fundraising activities, these are on a very small scale and do not form part of the charity's principal activities.
+The charity neither participates in publicly marketed fundraising events nor in the active soliciting of donations from members of the public.
 Accordingly, the charity is not registered with the Fundraising Regulator, although the trustees will keep the situation under review.